dli85/tic-tac-toe-ai/README.md

 - Neural Network Supervised Learning
 - Neural Network Reinforcement Learning

+The minimax algorithm is capable of always playing a perfect game though neither neural network is capable of playing perfectly.

 ## Random

 The random algorithm randomly selects moves from the available ones.